davidosongschool/SocialEyes/README.md

 ### [**Surface**](#surface)

-This section is concerned with Typography, Color schemes, imagery, and brand identity
+This section is concerned with Typography, Color schemes, and Copy

 #### Typography
-/*------ */
+I choose a simple, clean font that is easy to read.

 #### Colour Scheme
 Our colour scheme needs to be fun, invitive, and fresh.
 It needs to somewhat minic a game since the user will interact with the page alot.